LiEnby/TamaTown/SETUP.md

 }
 ```

+you might want to change "famitama.xyz" and other related things (file paths, etc) to whatever your server is,
+ - if you are using a webserver other than NGINX, i have no idea how to configure it for those, sorry.

 note that for dreamcast to work, this has to be set on the default vhost,
 as well as that ``crossdomain.xml`` but be present on the root of the default vhost, as well as the actual one
 ## Tamagotchi V5

 Tamagotchi V5 hard-codes a domain to connect to for the server as "famitama.com" ..
-you will have to change this, to do this you need to use the [JPEXS Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler) to patch the famitama_shell.swf;
+to do this you need to use the [JPEXS Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler) to patch the famitama_shell.swf;

-i have heard that it is also possible to use a relative URL for this,
-which i am currently doing now
+if you use the pre-patched one it'll just load from a relative path,

 - Tamagotchi Friends